The K-Prema Internal Sealing System is designed for the rehabilitation and repair of pipelines that have a diameter ranging from 500 to 4000mm.

 The K-Prema Liner End Seal prevents any debris from entering the gap between the liner and the host pipe and is available for pipes from 200mm to 1400mm in diameter.

-Manufactured to suit a range of drinking and sewage water, oil and air applications, the K-Prema range can be utilised on an array of pipe materials including concrete, steel, cast iron, PE, glassfibre and other materials.
-K-Prema is WRAS approved for use in potable water pipelines and will withstand an internal pressure of 20 bar.
+Manufactured to suit a range of sewage water, oil and air applications, the K-Prema range can be utilised on an array of pipe materials including concrete, steel, cast iron, PE, glassfibre and other materials.
+K-Prema is manufactured from a WRAS-approved material and will withstand an internal pressure of 20 bar.

 - Internal pipe seal: 500 to 4,000mm pipes

 - Liner end seal: 200 to 1,400mm pipes